devtron-labs/devtron/docs/user-guide/creating-application/workflow/ci-build-pre-post-plugins.md

 * Click **Update Pipeline**.

 #### Jira Issue Validator During Git Push

-Jira is a software application developed for  teams to track issues, manage projects, and automate workflows.This plugin extends the filtering capabilities of the Devtron CI and lets the users perform validation based on JIRA Ticket ID status.
+Jira is a tool developed for teams to track issues, manage projects, and automate workflows.
+This plugin extends the filtering capabilities of the Devtron CI and lets the users perform validation based on Jira Ticket ID status.

-**Prerequisite**: Make sure you have the jira issue tittle or tickert-id.<br>
+**Prerequisite**: Make sure you have the Jira issue tittle or tickert-id.<br>
-Note: During Build Pipeline Must Choose Source Type to `Pull Request` and and Configure Webhook that the title should be in Pull request should be in
+Note: During build pipeline must choose source type to `Pull Request` and  configure the webhook that the title  in Pull request
-` ^(?P<jira_Id>([a-zA-Z0-9-].*))/ `this regeular expression format .
+` ^(?P<Jira_Id>([a-zA-Z0-9-].*))/ ` should be  in this regeular expression format .

-1. On the **Edit build pipeline** page, select the **Pre-Build Stage** .
+1. On the **Edit Build Pipeline** page, select the **Pre-Build Stage** .
 2. Click **+ Add task**.
 3. Select **Jira Issue Validator** from **PRESET PLUGINS**.